betterscientificsoftware/bssw.io/Events/Workshop.BoKSS21.md

 Event Name | [1st International Workshop on the Body of Knowledge for Software Sustainability (BoKSS’21)](https://bokss.github.io/bokss2021/)
 Event Date | May 23, 2021 to May 29, 2021
 Website | https://bokss.github.io/bokss2021/
-Submission Deadline | 2021-01-12.
+Submission Deadline | January 12, 2021.
 Please see event website for deadline updates.

 ### Theme and Goals